yiqiao-yin/Statistical-Machine-Learning/README.md

 # Advice

 I do not believe there is one book or one problem set to do so that one can magically become an expert in machine learning.
-That being said, there are a few directions to go so that perhaps you can be on the right track.
+That being said, there are a few directions to go so that perhaps you can minimize your time searching for the right path.
 On top of that, your dilligence is a great contributing factor to determine how far you can push yourself in this field.

 ## Stage I